 Sometimes it’s better to show something than to describe it.
 If it’s the case of your service/product and you have a fantastic engaging video you want to share on your website’s product description page, translate it as well.
 If you don’t have enough resources to dub it, there are tons of online tools you can use to add subtitles.
 It may not be that fancy as having a native speaker talking about your company, but much better than a video in a language your target audience doesn’t speak.
 It’s the attention to the small details like this that matters.

 If you don’t use the services of professional translators and want to do everything yourself, you can get some help from your friends or acquaintances.
 If they are native speakers of the target language, of course.
 Your text should be vivid and lively, without long and confusing phrases no one uses anymore you’ve come across in a dictionary.

 More Space, Please

 Consider the fact that the text translated to a target language can take up much more space than it does in English.
 There is a high probability that some of your important points won’t fit in your perfectly designed website.
-Ask your translator to suggest a couple of options of translation – a longer and shorter one.
+Ask your translator to suggest a couple of options for translation – a longer and a shorter one.
 You’ll save some time and hopefully will be able to fit everything you need.

 Make sure that the translation you get has the right adjectives and verbs to awaken the imagination of the prospective customers.
 It is well known that people are more willing to buy something when they can touch and hold it.
 Unfortunately, this option is not available for the online retailers.
 The only chance to influence their decision-making process is to appeal to their imagination.
 The target text should paint a desirable picture of the benefits a client is going to get after making this purchase.